The Student System is where you will:

 • Request for SA-HELP assistance

-All students offered a Commonwealth supported place must complete a Request for Commonwealth assistance and HECS-HELP form prior to enrolling in a new course for the first time.
-This includes permanent residents and New Zealand citizens who are required to pay student contribution amounts up-front without discount.
+All students offered a Commonwealth supported place must complete a Request for Commonwealth support and HECS-HELP form prior to enrolling in a new course for the first time.
+This includes permanent residents and New Zealand citizens who are required to pay student contribution amounts upfront.
 Australian citizens and permanent humanitarian visa holders may also apply for HECS-HELP assistance on this form for all or part of their student contribution amounts but must supply a tax file number.

 SA-HELP is a loan scheme that assists Australian citizens and permanent humanitarian visa holders to pay their student services and amenities fee.
 Eligible students can choose to defer all or part of their fee for the relevant year.
 If you wish to defer your student services and amenities fees you must submit a Request for SA-HELP assistance form in addition to any HECS-HELP or FEE-HELP forms you may have already lodged.